my1396/Econ-Study/_posts/2022-08-02-Practice-Driving-Amar.md

 -   Mind the mini-roundabouts in Blackbird Leys;

-    -   important to look out for blue <span style='color:chartreuse'>mini-roundabout signs</span>; b/c they are otherwise difficult to spot from a distance;
+    -   important to look out for blue <span style='color:#32CD32'>mini-roundabout signs</span>; b/c they are otherwise difficult to spot from a distance;

         -   it will be a <span style='color:red'>major fault if you don't look to your right and slow down  [✘] </span>when approaching a mini-roundabout;